 But how much do ghost kitchens make?
 Today, this guide will cover ghost kitchen profit margins.

 Before we dive into the specifics of starting a ghost kitchen, it’s essential to define our terms.

 What is a restaurant profit margin?

 This is the dollars made as a percentage of a restaurant’s annual sales.
 It’s the money remaining after you’ve subtracted operating expenses from total revenue.
 This could include a range of expenses, including:• Labor

 • Marketing and advertising

 Additionally, there could be dozens of other fixed costs, variable costs, and above-the-line expenses that eat away at profits.
-Because there are so many costs involved with running a restaurant, a respectable profit margin for a successful location is approximately 15%.
-But the average is closer to 3%-5% for full-service restaurants.

 But when considering profit margins, it’s important to distinguish between gross profit and net profit.
 Here’s how you can calculate both of those figures: